Emma-CH/PreVEAB/README.md

 # PreVEAB
-PreVEAB takes account of the nucleotide seuqence or the amino acid states of designated 14 codon positions and targets to measure the strength of passage adaptation and predict the potential vaccine efficacy of the candidate vaccine strain.
+PreVEAB takes account of nucleotide seuqence or amino acid states of the designated 14 codon positions and aims to measure the strength of passage adaptation and predict the vaccine efficacy of the candidate vaccine virus isolate.

 ## Background
-Vaccine efficacy of the H3N2 influenza virus has been sharply dropped recently, which might be contributed by two major reasons including antigenic drift and mutations occurring during vaccine production.
-And the mutations accumulated during the virus propagations in hosts or cells such as embryonated eggs and mammalian cell medium are called passage adaption.
-Hereby, we put efforts to measure the impact of passage adaption on vaccine efficacy.
+Vaccine efficacy of influenza A H3N2 virus has sharply dropped recently, which might be majorly contributed by virus antigenic drift or mutations occurring during vaccine production.
+These mutations accumulated during virus propagation in hosts or cells such as embryonated eggs and mammalian cell mediums are defined as passage adaption.
+Hereby, we targets to measure the effects of passage adaption on vaccine efficacy.

-32,278 H3N2 HA1 hemagglutinin (HA) sequences have been collected from Global Initiative on Sharing All Influenza Data (GISAID) and detailed passage annotation information have been also extracted at the meanwhile.
-After applying two statistical methods, 14 codon positions are detected with strong signature of passage adaptation in embyonated egg.
+32,278 H3N2 hemagglutinin (HA1) sequences as well as passage annotation information have been collected from Global Initiative on Sharing All Influenza Data (GISAID) EpiFlu database.
+Furthermore, 14 codon positions have been identified with strong signature of passage adaptation in embyonated egg using two statistical tests.

-Since it is necessary that the seed precursor virus used for vaccine production must be generated in eggs, to find out the internal relationship between the egg passage adaptation and the reduced vaccine efficacy is urgent and meaningful.
-A parameter called enrichment score (ES) is defined and applied to measure the strength of passage adaptation.
-According to the enrichment scores across 14 key codon positions, principle component analysis has been performed to uncover the distribution of 32,278 background virus sequences as well as a batch of vaccine strains.
-The pattern displays that WHO vaccine strains (distantly located from the major clustering of background sequences) bear significant evidence of passage adaptation, and subsequently "adaptive distance" has been defined.
+According to the knowledge that the seed precursor influenza virus used for vaccine production must be generated in eggs, to find out the impact of egg passage adaptation on vaccine efficacy is urgent and meaningful.
+In order to quantitative measure the strength of passage adaptation, enrichment scores (ES) of allels from 14 pre-defined codon positions are calculated for 32,278 background virus sequences and 99 vaccine virus sequences.
+Principle component analysis (PCA) uncovers the different distribution of 32,278 background virus and vaccine strains and vaccine strains (distantly located from the major clustering of background strains) clearly bear significant evidence of passage adaptation.
+Subsequently, "adaptive distance" has been defined to measure the strength of passage adaptation.

-Two curves representing the trends of adaptive distances and vaccine efficacies ranged from 2010 to 2014 year indicate the essential impact of passage adaptation on vaccine efficacy.
-Hence, we have developed this computational strategy which privides a way to measure the adaptive distance of candidate vaccine strains and in further predict the vaccine efficacy for public evaluation.
+Trends of adaptive distances and vaccine efficacies ranged from 2010 to 2014 year indicate the essential contribution of egg passage adaptation to the reduced vaccine efficacy.
+Therefor, we developed this computational strategy which provides a way to measure the adaptive distance of candidate vaccine virus strain and in further predict the vaccine efficacy for public consideration.

 ## Installing

 PreVEAB is written in perl and R.

 PreVEAB can be downloaded from github: https://github.com/Emma-CH/PreVEAB

-## Running PreVEAB
+## Running

 To run the program, two background enrichment scores files and one alleles file are necessary.
-Regarding to the preparation of the alleles file, users are able to choose to either directly provide it (Input files - Option I) or generate it using the script called "extract_alleles.pl" (Input files - Option II).
+Regarding to the preparation of the alleles file, users are able to either directly provide it (Input files - Option I) or generate it using perl script "extract_alleles.pl" (Input files - Option II).
-After calculation using the script called "PreVEAB.R", two outfiles including the information of adaptive distance and predicated vaccine efficacy are generated finally.
+"PreVEAB.R" targets to generate two outfiles carrying the information of adaptive distance and predicted vaccine efficacy of candidate vaccine virus isolate.

 ### Background enrichement scores files

 #### File I : ES_EggStrains

-Allels and the corresponding enrichment scores acorss 329 codon positions are recorded as following:
+All alleles and their enrichment scores acorss 329 codon positions are recorded as following:

     Codon   AminoAcid EnrichmentScore
       1         H          1.384